binaryphile/www.minimak.org/pages/download.md

-MiniMak support varies by platform, but any platform that allows key-mapping can be adapted.
+Minimak support varies by platform, but any platform that allows key-mapping can be adapted.

 Currently, the best support is for Windows, which has several options.